 Introduction

-In the previous section, we observed that certain functions are not integrable using either the Riemann or improper
+we observed that certain functions fail to be integrable in either the Riemann or the improper Riemann sense.

-Riemann integration.
-To handle such cases, we need to introduce measure theory and the Lebesgue integration.
+To handle such cases, we need to introduce measure theory and Lebesgue

 Note that measure theory fundamentally defines the "volume" and structure of a space.